negotiation_1048

 .

-• Set the dynamic in terms of deadlines, urgency, market conditions and have alternative solutions prepared for every possible objection you can think may arise.
+6. Set the dynamic in terms of deadlines, urgency, and market conditions, and have alternative solutions prepared for every possible objection you can think of.

 .

-• Remain calm and professional, no matter how the other party reacts to objections.
-By remaining unemotional, you are holding your cards close to your chest, giving away nothing in pursuit of an opportunity to buy lower, sell higher, or achieve better terms.
+7. Remain calm and professional, no matter how the other party reacts to objections.
+By remaining unemotional, you are holding your cards close to your chest, giving away nothing in pursuit of opportunities to buy lower, sell higher, or secure better terms.
 Emotions and body language can give away information and strategy, which can hurt the chances of achieving the set goal.

 .

-• Listen more than speak and remain on point.
+8. Listen more than you speak, and stay on point.
 So many people either give away strategy or improve their odds of a successful conclusion by either saying too much or too little.
-In listening intently, one shows respect, professionalism and can gather information that is of use to achieve one’s goals.
+By listening intently, one shows respect and professionalism and can gather information that is useful in achieving one’s goals

 ‘In negotiations to buy or sell property, both parties want something, and both parties must walk away satisfied that the terms of the agreement provided what they need.’